BioFanat/SIDEARM/README.md

+This repository containing code for the SIDEARM version 1 pipeline by Chi et. al., as submitted for review in the ISMB 2025 Proceedings.
+Version 2 of SIDEARM is currently in the works, soon to be released within the next two weeks!

 ## Overview

 SIDEARM is a computational framework for analyzing DNA damage patterns and their relationship to mutational signatures in genomic regions.
 The core methodology employs simulation-based inference to test whether observed mutational patterns at specific genomic features (e.g., transcription factor binding sites, enhancers) show enrichment or depletion compared to random distribution expectations.